johnny1996/netease_open_course_spider/README.md

 # netease_open_course_spider
-Different ways to get videos from 163 open course !
+Different ways to download videos from 163 open course !

+#### Feature

+* Implemented with python and nodejs

+* single video and  playlist supported

+* multithreading supported

+---

+any bugs or issues, create a new issue please!